 - Eating a diet low in fruits and vegetables

 - Spending long periods in the sun without sunscreen – especially for your lips

 Also, individuals infected with HPV (human papilloma virus) are at greater risk for oral cancer, and their cancers tend to surface 4 to 10 years earlier than others who develop the disease.

 How Can You Minimize Your Risk?

 Regular dental visits are critical to detect symptoms early.
-As part of your routine dental exam, your dentist will conduct an oral cancer screening exam.
+As part of your routine dental exam, your dentist will conduct an oral cancer screening.
 More specifically, your dentist will feel for any lumps or irregular tissue changes in your neck, head, face, and oral cavity.
 When examining your mouth, your dentist will look for any sores or discolored tissue as well as check for any signs and symptoms mentioned above.

-If your dentist finds unsual-looking tissue, he or she may perform an oral brush biopsy.
+If your dentist finds unusual-looking tissue, he or she may perform an oral brush biopsy.
 This test is painless and involves taking a small sample of the tissue and analyzing it for abnormal cells.
 However, if the tissue looks more suspicious, your dentist may recommend a scalpel biopsy.
 This procedure usually requires local anesthesia and may be performed by your dentist or a specialist.
 These tests are necessary to detect oral cancer early, before it has had a chance to progress and spread.

 Contact Walbridge Dental

 Concerned about your risk for oral cancer?
 We can help.
 From routine cleaning and exams to advanced restorative treatments to oral cancer detection, the professionals at Walbridge Dental provide complete family dental care to families in the Millbury community.
 Contact us online to set up an appointment now or call us at 419-836-1033.